 - 39.1 All school bus chassis, in all passenger capacities, shall be equipped with heavy-duty, truck-type integral power steering.
-Power steering components shall be compatible with the GVWR. - 39.2 No changes shall be made in the steering apparatus that are not authorized in writing by the manufacturer. - 39.3 There shall be a clearance of at least 2 inches between the steering wheel and any other surface or control.
+Power steering components shall be compatible with the GVW. - 39.2 No changes shall be made in the steering apparatus that are not authorized in writing by manufacturer. - 39.3 Forward-most pupil seat on the right side of the bus shall be located not to interfere with the driver's vision.
+The seat shall not be farther forward than the barrier behind the driver or the rear of the driver's seat when adjusted to its rear-most position. - 39.4 There shall be a clearance of at least two inches between the steering wheel and any other surface or control.